arcus-azure/arcus-service-to-service-communication/README.md

     - Support for HTTP dependencies
     - Support for Service Bus dependencies
 - Correlate multiple interactions in the same operation & component, in a tree-manner
+- Ensure the measured dependencies are comparable to the native Azure Application Insights telemetry

 ### Official Telemetry Correlation Guidance